chaicgmec/papers/journal.md

 #Author
 Chuanguo Chai
+John Smith

 #Title
-Secondary organic aerosol over West Africa
+Simulaiton of secondary organic aerosol over West Africa

 #Introduction section
 We present measurements of SOA over West Africa.
+The measurements were made using an AMS, as described in Bloggs et al 2004.
+Smith et al have made extensive measurements in this region before, but they haven't yet answered the importatnt question of X.